Discover the top 25 superfoods for gut health, digestion, and reducing inflammation.

 Prebiotic and probiotic sources can both be considered superfoods for gut health, as they contribute to a healthy microbiome.

-The best way to balance your microbiome and support gut health is to eat a variety of prebiotic foods to fuel the bacteria that already exist in your gut (so they can grow in number and diversity), and to incorporate at least one probiotic food daily to continue adding to the “population” of bacteria in your gut.
+The best way to balance your microbiome and support good gut health is to eat a variety of prebiotic foods and at least one probiotic source daily.

-Now that you know the importance of a healthy gut on overall health, and you’ve learned about some of the top foods to support gut health, you can begin incorporating these foods into your diet.
+Now that you know the importance of a healthy gut on overall health, and you’ve learned about some of the top superfoods for gut health, you can begin incorporating these foods into your diet.
 Your gut will thank you!

-Want to save this article?
-Click here to get a PDF copy delivered to your inbox!
+Click here to get the PDF list of 25 Best Superfoods delivered to your inbox!